Dornbi/plane-pilot/docs/sprite_objects.md

 # Sprite Objects — Design Notes (`sprite_objects.md`)

-**Status: proposal, not implemented.** This describes a scheme for drawing world objects — clouds, other aircraft, possibly projectiles — with the eight hardware sprites in the viewport band, generalising what `sprites.cc` currently does for the sun alone.
+**Status: partially implemented.** Cloud sprite definitions (15 bitmaps, pointers 80–94) are generated and stored in `spritedef.bin`/`mem.cc`.
+World placement, projection, and viewport multiplexing remain to be implemented.
+This describes the scheme for drawing world objects — clouds, other aircraft, possibly projectiles — with the eight hardware sprites in the viewport band, generalising what `sprites.cc` currently does for the sun alone.

 For how sprites are used today see [project.md](project.md); for the raster band split see `gfx.cc`.
 For the aircraft case in full — which supersedes §6.2